nattog/send-to-crow/README.md

 ## Sending text

 Druid needs to be running before sending any text, as the web socket needs to be open.
-Then you can select some text and then run `Send selected text to Crow` from your command palette.
+Then you can select some text and then run `Send selected text to Crow` from the command palette.

+For faster use, you can run `Toggle keybindings` from the command palette.
+When this is toggled to active, you can use CTRL+ENTER / CMD+ENTER to send your selection.